Tere Naam: Track list

-Home video
+Release

 The film was released on Blu-ray Disc on 13 December 2010 by Eros International.

+In early 2026, it was announced that the film would be re-released in theatres on 27 February 2026 to commemorate its 23rd anniversary.

 Critical reception

 Taran Adarsh of Bollywood Hungama awarded 3/5 stars and wrote, "Salman is exceptional in a role that fits him to the T. He breathes fire in sequences that demand uneasiness.
 But beneath the tough exterior lies a vulnerable person and this facet in particular comes to the fore in the latter reels.
 His emotional outbursts are splendid..., Bhoomika Chawla reminds you of Bhagyashree.
 Her simple, humble, traditionally indian character should go down very well with the viewers.
 Her performance is first-rate".

-Planet Bollywood rated 8.0/10 to the film and wrote, "Salman Khan puts his heart and soul into his performance.
-He is equally at ease in romantic, emotional and even in Mahendra Verma's well conceived action scene.
-Bhoomika Chawla impresses in her first Hindi movie.
-The supporting cast of Sachin Khedekar, Sarfaraz Khan and Ravi Kishan is reasonably good.
-The music by Himesh Reshammiya goes well with the movie".
 Madhureeta Mukherjee of The Times of India said, "Salman has given the great performance in the film.
 He's given an intense, unconventional performance.
 Believe this is the best performance of Salman's career so far".

 Box office

-The film's total gross was ₹ 24.54 crore worldwide and was a moderate commercial success.
+The film's total gross was ₹24.54 crore worldwide and was a moderate commercial success.